Wolff hurt by bad breaks, mistakes and DeChambeau at US Open

 It got worse from there.

 The player Wolff was chasing, Bryson DeChambeau, didn’t make those kind of mistakes.
-After carrying a two-shot lead into Sunday, Wolff shot 5-overr 75.
+After carrying a two-shot lead into Sunday, Wolff shot 5-over 75.
 He finished at even-par 280 and lost to DeChambeau by six shots.

 While giving all respect to DeChambeau, Wolff was hardly convinced he’d played 10 strokes worse than Saturday when he shot 65 to take the lead.